PhoebeIvana/cloud20-uas/README.md

 systemctl restart libvirtd
 ```

-This ensures that each host has a unique identifier, which is essential in environments with multiple virtual hosts.
+This guarantees that every host has a unique identity, which is crucial in settings where there are several virtual hosts.

 ---

-## Configure iptables Firewall Rules
+## Set up firewall rules in iptables

 ```bash
 NETWORK=192.168.1.0/24